42nd Mechanized Brigade: 2024 Kharkiv offensive

 The brigade was transferred to the Kharkiv region, on 9 May, providing support to the 125th Territorial Defense Brigade in repelling a Russian attacks near the village of Pylna reportedly its "Perun" drone unit destroyed 4 Russian BMPs along with personnel near Pylna, Hlyboke and Lukiantsi.
 Forced to give up ground in the following days, with the arrival of elements of the 92nd Assault Brigade it managed to stop the advancement of the 18th Motor Rifle Division by taking positions in the village of Lyptsi.
 The drone operators of the unit fly 20 kilometers deep into Belgorod Oblast to destroy enemy targets.
 A soldier from the brigade who goes by the callsign "Chirva", told The Washington Post that many scouts in the brigade had only been given 14 days of training before being sent into combat.

 As of December 2024, the brigade was still fighting in the Kharkiv Oblast.

-On 1 October 2025, on the occasion of Defenders Day, the brigade was awarded the honorary title "named after Hero of Ukraine Valerii Hudz" by decree of President Volodymyr Zelenskyy.
+On 1 October 2025, on the occasion of Defenders Day, the brigade was awarded the honorary title named after Hero of Ukraine Valerii Hudz by decree of President Volodymyr Zelenskyy.

+On 14 May 2026 the unit was awarded the honorary award For Courage and Bravery by the president.